AngeloKai/ml-for-web/README.md

 power issues if enough machine learning applications are running on the platform.
 Studies and experiences have shown that ML can easily drain power.

-Fortunately our colleagues working on other platforms such as IoT, native apps, or cloud computing, have been working on addressing similiar issues so we will have some great advisors along the journey.
+Fortunately, our colleagues working on other platforms such as IoT, native apps, or cloud computing, have been working on addressing similar issues so we will have some great advisors along the journey.